phpMussel/phpMussel/_docs/readme.DE.INCOMPLETE.txt

      your system.
 However, if you upload anything other than plain-text, turning this on may result in false positives.
      0 - Don't block [Default], 1 - Block.
+   "corrupted_exe"
+   - Corrupted files and parse errors.
+0 = Ignore, 1 = Block [Default].
+     Detect and block potentially corrupted PE (portable executable) files?
+     Often (but not always), when certain aspects of a PE file are corrupted or can't be parsed correctly, it can be indicative of a viral infection.
+The processes used by most anti-virus programs to detect viruses in PE files require parsing those files in certain ways, which, if the programmer of a virus is aware of, will specifically try to prevent, in order to allow their virus to remain undetected.
  "compatibility" (Category)
  - Compatibility directives for phpMussel.
     "ignore_upload_errors"